jay-johnson/sci-pype/README.rst

 #.
 Local Redis Server

-    When starting the container with ``ENV_DEPLOYMENT_TYPE`` set to anything not ``JustDB``, the container will start a local redis server inside the container on port ``6000`` for iterating on your pipeline analysis, model deployment and caching strategies.
+    When starting the container with ``ENV_DEPLOYMENT_TYPE`` set to anything not ``JustDB``, the container will start a local redis server inside the container on port ``6000`` for iterating on your pipeline analysis, Model deployment and caching strategies.

 #.
 Loading Database and Redis Applications